Command line

 test

-The test command allows testing IoP components.
+The test command is a low-level helper for testing IoP components.
 You can optionally specify a test name, classname, and body.

 Basic test: